freenas/freenas-docs/userguide/account.rst

    *root* user.
 For security reasons, password logins are disabled for the *root* account and changing this setting is highly discouraged.

-Every account that came with the %brand% operating system, except for the *root* user, is a system account.
+Except for the *root* user, the accounts that come with %brand% are system accounts.
 Each system account is used by a service and should not be used as a login account.
-For this reason, the default shell is
+For this reason, the default shell on system accounts is
 `nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`_.
 For security reasons, and to prevent breakage of system services, do not modify the system accounts.